zthurman/fizzpy/README.md

 Issue | Status
 ------------ | -------------
-The Leaky Integrate and Fire model is borked, should be faster.  | Meh Plotter isn't working.                                           | Resolved HH membrane potential needs to be multiplied by -1 to be plotted.| Assertion There's some gnarlymaths in this project, there will be bugs.    | Assertion The PyQT GUI is borked beyond repair, dont use it.               | Abandoned
+The Leaky Integrate and Fire model is borked, should be faster.  | False Plotter isn't working.                                           | Resolved HH membrane potential needs to be multiplied by -1 to be plotted.| Assertion There's some gnarlymaths in this project, there will be bugs.    | Assertion The PyQT GUI is borked beyond repair, dont use it.               | Abandoned

-## Copyright:

-NeuroFizzMath - Numerical Differential Equation Solving Toolkit

-Copyright (C) 2016  Zechariah Thurman

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.